rmccrear/lv-3-may-2024/week-3/part-1-setup.md

 1. Visit `http://localhost:3000` in your browser.
 You should now see the message "Welcome to the Cat App!".

 #### Step 3: Add Tailwind CSS to Your Project
-1. Follow the official Next.js Tailwind CSS installation guide to add Tailwind CSS to your project: [Tailwind CSS Next.js Setup Guide](https://tailwindcss.com/docs/guides/nextjs).
+1. ~~Follow the official Next.js Tailwind CSS installation guide to add Tailwind CSS to your project: [Tailwind CSS Next.js Setup Guide](https://tailwindcss.com/docs/guides/nextjs).~~ (This will already be configured for you if you selected the Tailwind CSS option during project creation.)

 #### Step 3 (Test):
 1. Add a Tailwind CSS class to the `h1` element in `src/pages/index.js`: